christianj6/games/README.md

 ***

 #### 05_explore
 Even larger game world with exploration mechanics and more elaborate game state management.
 Continuing to polish "professional" C++ abilities and application of best practices.
+Add sounds.

 Build System: CMake